thoughtspot/thoughtspot.github.io/_spotiq/spotiq-customize.md

 ## Customize an analysis

 In the second part of the tutorial, you reviewed the first output from SpotIQ.
-The outlier insights wasn't really that useful.
+The outlier insights weren't really that useful.
 Let's try to dig deeper into that.

 1. Scroll down to the outlier section.
 2. Select the first insight.